Arlind Qori

 Arlind Qori (born 11 November 1981) is an Albanian politician, professor and activist serving as the leader of Lëvizja Bashkë (lit.
 'Together Movement') since 18 December 2022.
 He currently works as a professor in the Faculty of Social Sciences at the University of Tirana, teaching political science.
 He has been active as an activist for multiple years.

 Personal life

 Arlind Qori was born in Tirana on 11 November 1981.
-Son of two engineers with origin from Tepelenë whose father Muhamet Qori was a former lecturer.During his childhood, he lived in the neighborhood alongside Pjetër Budi Street.
+During his childhood, he lived in the neighborhood alongside Pjetër Budi Street.
 He completed his primary education at Osman Myderizi School and his high school education at the Ismail Qemali Gymnasium.
 He is married and has 2 children.
 He is an avid fan of Partizan Tirana.

 Academic life

 Qori graduated with a degree in political science in 2004 after 4 years of studies.
 In 2009, he completed his master's studies in the Department of Sociology and Philosophy, defending the dissertation "Postmodern Philosophy and Human Rights."

 He completed his doctoral studies in 2015 with the thesis: "The Idea of Europe and Albania's Ideology: A Study of the Role of the Idea of Europe in the Ideologisation of Albanian Political Discourse after 1991."
 Since that year, he has held the title of Doctor of Sciences.

 Since 2005, Qori has been a lecturer at the Department of Political Science of the University of Tirana.
 Over the years, he has been the head of the courses "History of Political Thought", "Theory of Development", "Postmodern Political Discourse", "Theory of Democracy", etc.

 Among his academic publications, one can mention the textbook History of Political Thought, as well as the co-authorship of two studies "The Condition of the Working Class in Albania" (IKESH, 2017) and "The Proletarianization of the Albanian Peasantry" (IKESH, 2017).

 He is a co-organizer of the annual scientific conference "Dialectic and History", which brings together researchers from various fields who share a critical approach to history and socio-political reality.

 Qori has contributed to public life since 2011 with a series of articles.
 Initially, his writings were published in newspapers such as "Shqip", "Shekulli", the magazine Klan etc., while in recent years his journalistic activity, but also as a translator, has focused on the blog Teza11.
 For the foreign reader, Qori has been the author of a series of articles in magazines such as Jacobin, Bilten, LeftEast, etc.